kdshea/SEI-Project-1-Tetris/README.md

 # Challenges

 * Clearing rows was definitely a challenge because every time I thought I had it figured out, I would come across a bug later that I hadn't thought of before.
 At first, I wrote code that would only clear the bottom full row and move all the pieces above that down by one row.
 As I was testing the game, I realized that  there would be times that more than 1 row was cleared at a time and pieces above needed to be moved down by multiple rows.
 After I solved that issue, I was testing and realized that it was possible to need to clear non-consecutive rows.
 In that case, some pieces needed to move down only 1 row while others had to move down multiple.
 * My solution was to split it into 2 functions: one that checked each row to see if it was full and save those rows into a rowsToClear array.
-The next function iterated through that array of rows, clearing the rows one by one and moving only the pieces with index numbers higher than the row being cleared.
+The next function iterates through that array of rows, clearing the rows one by one and moving only the pieces with index numbers higher than the row being cleared.

     <p align="center"> <img src="Plan/README-Images/Clear-Row.png" alt="Clear Row Function" style="width:500px;"/> </p>